 Step 6: Submit your application and print out all the documents you’re provided with.

-Step 8: Go along with all those forms to your aptitude test center.
+Step 8: Go along with all those forms to your aptitude test centre.

 When will the registration portal open?